adrianHards/learning-rails/git.md

 `git branch -m new-branch-name` change name of current branch
 <br><br>
 #### git reset
+1. create a branch and backup your work before `git checkout main`
-1. `git fetch origin`
+2. `git fetch origin`
-2. `git reset --hard origin/main` to reset the local main branch to the remote repository
+3. `git reset --hard origin/main` to reset the local main branch to the remote repository
-3. `git clean -n` to see which files will be deleted  <br>
+4. `git clean -n` to see which files will be deleted  <br>
-4. `git clean -xdf` `-x` removes ignored files, `-d` removes untracked folders, `-f` removes untracked files
+5. `git clean -xdf` `-x` removes ignored files, `-d` removes untracked folders, `-f` removes untracked files
 <br><br>
 #### git diff
 `git difftool` to see differences in VSCode (assuming you have it set up in `code ~/.gitconfig`)